 The MSW/MFA dual degree program trains students as professional studio artists and social work practitioners, with a focus on the integration of art and social justice.
 It is open to students who have been admitted to both the School of Design’s MFA program and SP2’s MSW program.
 The MSW/MFA curriculum addresses the needs of two sets of students: 1) those in social work who are seeking to integrate the arts into their practice as MSW-credentialed service providers, and 2) those in the arts who are looking for professional credentialing and a career in social justice that utilizes their MFA training.

-With roughly thirty-six artists in the two-year program, we faciltate individual studio conversations with an international program of visiting artists, curators, and writers.
+With roughly 25-30 artists in the two-year program, we faciltate individual studio conversations with an international program of visiting artists, curators, and writers.
 Senior Critics impact the character, diversity and continuity of the program through their regular pattern of workshops, studio visits, and lectures.

 The Penn MFA program is fluid.
 In addition to studio and seminar courses, graduate students select expert-led workshops.
 The workshops vary in focus from very technical subjects such as digital fabrication or new casting technologies, to seminar topics such as issues of photography in painting.
 Several workshops are introduced each semester, allowing for a responsive curriculum that advances the individualized projects of the graduate students.

 Each year students in the program present public lectures and exhibitions, preparing them for an independent career in the arts that successfully reaches multiple audiences.
 Teaching Assistantships are offered to all incoming students; those with a sustained desire to teach participate in a program where they propose a syllabus and teach a foundation level studio course at Penn.

 Mary Reid Kelley